How to Get Leaner for Race Season in 15 Minutes a Day, Part 2

 By Jen Kates, Founder and Coach of Shift Human Performance

-If you read the article the other week on How to Get Leaner for Race Season in 15 Minutes a Day, then hopefully you took that guidance and started tracking your food intake for a couple of weeks by using an application on your phone or a simple food journal.
+If you read my previous article on How to Get Leaner for Race Season in 15 Minutes a Day, then hopefully you took that guidance and started tracking your food intake for a couple of weeks by using an application on your phone or a simple food journal.

 After your first two weeks of tracking your food intake, what are your initial observations upon looking at your food journal so far?